gofiber/fiber/docs/guide/docker.md

 ## Step 2 - Hello world

-To start we shold create `main.go` file:
+To start we should create `main.go` file:
 ```bash title="~/example"
 touch main.go
 ```

-Next we should add following content to our file:
+Next we need to add the following content to our file:

 ```go title="~/app/main.go"
 package main